-Burgers, blizzards, and reported drug sales at Dairy Queen on Indy’s northwest side
+Northwest side Dairy Queen posts message regarding parking lot: ‘Not for drug sales’

 An employee was cleaning up some of the waste items left behind by these less-than-legal customers when our crews arrived.
 The employee did not want to appear on camera but did say the drug activity is starting to scare off their customers.

-“This is a family business and it’s been a lot of drug trafficking and people sitting in their cars all-day at the location.
-Also, there’s been needles out here, drug paraphernalia bags,” said the Dairy Queen employee.
+"This is a family business, and it's been a lot of drug trafficking and people sitting in their cars all-day at the location.
+Also, there's been needles out here, drug paraphernalia, bags,” said the Dairy Queen employee.

 A little more than 24 hours after that message was posted, the owner was asked by corporate to take it down and replace it with a new one.
 According to Dairy Queen Corporate, locations are not allowed to have personal messages on the reader board.

-Now the sign reads, “We love you Indy.
-Thank you.”
+Now the sign reads, “WE LOVE YOU INDY THANK YOU.”

-“Well, the message got word because it’s definitely changed in the hours it was up.
-We hope it stays that way,” said the Dairy Queen employee.
+"Well, the message got word because it's definitely changed in the hours it was up.
+We hope it stays that way," said the employee.

-Taylor is giving props to the owner for his creative actions in straight forwarding addressing the problem.
+Taylor is giving the owner props for his creative way of addressing the problem.

-“I thought it was actually pretty ingenious to let people know whats going on ’cause, like myself, I had no idea,” said Taylor.
+"I thought it was actually pretty ingenious to let people know what's going on 'cause, like myself, I had no idea,” said Taylor.

 Scott and her husband, Damon, say they're still comfortable coming to the frosty treat destination, but they are more aware now of the goings-on and watchful because of this new knowledge.

-“It does make me pay more attention to my surroundings and what’s going on since they put that up there,” said Katrina Scott.
+"It does make me pay more attention to my surroundings and what's going on since they put that up there,” said Katrina.

 Meanwhile, Damon is just hoping for one thing.